jmarksh/jmarksh.github.io/_programs/fiji.md

   Hikes, snorkel Fijian reefs, carry out citizen science and service-learning projects.
 ---

-<h2>Sustainability in Action</h2>
+## Sustainability in Action

-<p>Fiji is a truly diverse nation, steeped in Pacific, British, and Indian cultures that span millennia.
+Fiji is a truly diverse nation, steeped in Pacific, British, and Indian cultures that span millennia.
 It is also often named the world's happiest country.
-Our program delves into the cultural conflicts that have defined the landscape of Fiji with the goal of placing students beyond the "tourist bubble".</p>
+Our program delves into the cultural conflicts that have defined the landscape of Fiji with the goal of placing students beyond the "tourist bubble".

-<p>On this program, you will spend your time in both a remote eco-resort and a Fijian village.
-While there, you will conduct citizen science projects on the nearby reef system and carry out a service-learning project to aid those who live on the island.</p>
+On this program, you will spend your time in both a remote eco-resort and a Fijian village.
+While there, you will conduct citizen science projects on the nearby reef system and carry out a service-learning project to aid those who live on the island.

-<p>Amenities are low on this trip (limited opportunities for showers and cell service), but the challenge is worth the reward.</p>
+Amenities are low on this trip (limited opportunities for showers and cell service), but the challenge is worth the reward.

-<p>While this program may be attended as a stand-alone program, it is typically combined with one of two programs: <a href="maymester.html">Maymester Australia and New Zealand</a> or <a href="#">Summer Australia</a></p>
+While this program may be attended as a stand-alone program, it is typically combined with one of two programs: [Maymester Australia and New Zealand](/maymester.html) and [Summer Australia](#).